Skip to Content

 Additional Ultralight Camping Gear to Pack for Travel

-• Camping Pot- For longer trips, I like to carry a small titanium camping pot.
+• Camping cook pot- For longer trips, I like to carry a small titanium camping pot.
 This allows me to prepare myself a hot meal or drink while camping.
 I strap my camping pot to the outside of my pack to save space inside.

 • Camping Stove- The most ultralight option that I have found is a simple alcohol stove.
 I made my own out of a tuna fish can.
-For information on making your own, check out this guide from Vegabond Journey.
+Sometimes I use my camping stove and pot to cook in a hotel room.

-• Trekking poles- If you plant to do a lot of hiking during your travels, consider carrying a trekking pole or two.
+• Trekking poles- If you plan to do a lot of hiking during your travels, consider carrying a trekking pole or two.
 These can also be used to pitch a camping tarp.
+The drawback to packing trekking poles is that you’ll have to check your bag.

 If you really want to travel ultralight, skip the camping gear.
 You’ll save a considerable amount of space in your pack.
-Having said that, a tarp, summer sleeping bag, and sleeping pad weigh less than 3 pounds an open up a lot of options in terms of where you can travel.
-I always travel with camping gear.
+Having said that, a tarp, summer sleeping bag, and sleeping pad weigh less than 3 pounds and open up a lot of options in terms of where you can travel.
+I travel with camping gear most of the time but not always.

 A Note About Flying With Camping Gear

-Some airlines and airport security don’t allow tent stakes, tent poles, in carry-on bags.
-This is problematic.
-After all, the whole reason we’re packing ultralight is to avoid checking our bag.
+Some airlines and airport security organizations don’t allow tent stakes, tent poles, or trekking poles in carry-on bags.
+This is problematic if you want to travel with camping gear in your carry-on.
+After all, the whole reason we’re packing light is to avoid checking our bags.

 The best solution to this problem is to pack a shelter without poles or stakes.
 For example, a bivy, tarp, or hammock is carry-on friendly.

-Alternatively, you can leave your stakes at home and buy new ones at your destination.
-Pretty much every decent sized city has an outdoors or sporting goods store where you can buy stakes for around a dollar or two a piece.
-These will have paid for themselves after one night of camping.
+Alternatively, you can leave your tent stakes at home and buy new ones at your destination.
+Pretty much every decent sized city has an outdoor or sporting goods store where you can buy stakes for around a dollar or two a piece.
 When you need to catch another flight, you can just give the stakes away or leave them at a campground for someone else to use.

 Additional Ultralight Travel Gear to Consider Packing

-• Headlight or flashlight- If you plan to camp or hike often, a headlight comes in handy.
+• Headlight- If you plan to hike or camp while traveling, a headlight comes in handy.
 You can use it to read or cook while you’re at camp.
 If you plan to only stay in hostels or hotels, you can do without one of these.
 Your phone flashlight works fine for navigating a dorm at night.
+A headlight is nice to have if the power goes out.

-• Packable day pack- While you’re out sightseeing or on a day trip, you may want a smaller backpack to carry some snacks, water, sunblocks, etc. Your travel backpack is just too big to carry around day-to-day.
+• Day pack- While you’re out sightseeing or on a day trip, you may want a smaller backpack to carry some snacks, water, sunblock, your camera, etc. Your travel backpack is just too big to carry around day-to-day.
 Look for a packable day pack of around 20-30 liters.
-I like the Osprey Ultralight Stuff Pack.
-It’s durable, comfortable, and packs down incredibly small.
+If you can’t fit everything into your large backpack, you can carry a regular day pack as your personal item.
+Store it under the seat in front of you on flights.

-• Chargers- Make sure you have the proper chargers and cables for all of your electronic devices.
+• Chargers and cables- Make sure you have the proper chargers and cables for all of your electronic devices.
+These days, most devices use USB type C. There are some exceptions.
+You might have some devices that use USB type A or micro USB.

-• Padlock- You’ll need this to lock up your luggage or valuables in hostel lockers.
+• Padlock- You’ll need a padlock to lock up your luggage or valuables in hostel lockers if you stay in a dorm.
 I recommend you go with a combination lock so you don’t have to worry about losing a key.

-• A pen- Keep this handy when crossing borders.
+• A pen- Pack a pen with blue or black ink.
+Keep it handy when crossing borders.
 You’ll need it to fill out entry and exit forms.
+You can also use it for taking notes or journaling.

 • Money belt- This is one of my favorite pieces of travel gear.
-Hide your cash, passport, and credit cards in a hidden pocket around your waist to reduce the risk of falling victim to a mugger or pickpocket.
+A money belt is a hidden pocket that you secure around your waist or around your neck, under your clothes.
+You can hide your cash, passport, credit cards, and other important documents in it.
+Wearing a money belt will reduce the risk of falling victim to a mugger or pickpocket.
 I use the Eagle Creek Silk Undercover money belt.
 Check out my full review here.

 my money belt with cards, my passport, and cash